steffitan23/cubstart-website/src/hw/web/spec.md

 Other than that, the final project is very open-ended!
 Be creative and build anything you want.

-For those with prior web dev experience, we encourage you to go above and beyond the minimum requirements!
+For those with prior web dev experience, we encourage you to go above and beyond the minimum requirements.
 Impress us!
 <br></br>

 ## Part 1: Final Project Checkpoint (Project Proposal + Design Mockup)
-**Deadline:** Sunday, April 7th
+**Deadline:** Tuesday, April 9th

 **Grade:** 10 points

+_<b>Action Item:</b> With your project team, fill out the [Final Project Proposal on Gradescope](https://www.gradescope.com/courses/709491/assignments/4257372) that consists of the parts listed below.
+Only one person should submit the assignment for your entire team, and then add the other teammates as collaborators._

+### Project Proposal

 The project proposal and design mockup is how you will flesh out exactly what you want to build over the next couple weeks, identify why you're building it, and plan what technologies/tools/skills you need.

-### Project Proposal
-_<b>Action Item:</b> With your project team, fill out the Final Project Proposal on [Gradescope](https://www.gradescope.com/) to address each of the following points.
-Only one person should submit the assignment for your entire team, and then add the other teammates as collaborators._

-- **Names of each group member**

 - **Project Name:** Come up with a cool name for your application!